josuebrunel/MySDQ/README.rst

 **MySDQ** is a simple and easy *dictionary querer* with an api close to the one of *Django QuerySet*

-It is meant to be used just to quickly play around with some JONS/Dict data.
+It is meant to quickly play around with some JSON/Dict data.

 It supports all operator from the *operator module* (Yes even the ones that won't work).